intel/xpumanager/windows-cli/README.md

-# Intel XPU Manager CLI for windows
+# Intel XPU Manager CLI for Windows
-Intel XPU Manager CLI for windows is daemon-less and has limited features.
+Intel XPU Manager CLI for Windows is daemon-less and has limited features.
 It only supports discovery, config, stats and dump now.
 Please refer to [XPU Manager CLI User Guide](../doc/CLI_user_guide.md) for how to use the command line tool.